BstLabs/medium-articles/how_to_convert_python_functions/article.md

 Successfully created CLI entrypoint qr-code at /home/ssm-user/OSS/medium-articles/how_to_convert_python_functions/code
 ```

-It will fill the qr-code script with some boilerplate, starter code, you need just change commented portions, in order to have customized version of your CLI:
+It will fill the qr-code script with some boilerplate, starter code, you need just change commented portions, in order to have a customized version of your CLI:

 ```py
 #!/usr/bin/env python3